UWPCE-PythonCert/ProgrammingInPython/source/modules/DictsAndSets.rst

     >>> d
     {'key1': 3, 'key2': 5}

 Dictionary Indexing
 -------------------

 And how do you get stuff out (index it)?

-The same way you index a sequence, except the index (now called a key) can be all kinds of stuff:
+The same way you index a sequence, except the index (now called a key) can be various types, rather than just an integer:

 .. code-block:: python